MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-scan.md

 - How many users currently have files/folders that exceed 400 characters in length in their Source?

-To obtain the Scan Results you want to be log into the customers account on the tool and under Migration Manager select Migration Actions > Scan Reports (zip file).
+To download the Scan Results sign into the Mover tool, go to Migration Manager, and select **Migration Actions > Scan Reports** (zip file).
+The download will be a zip file titled **ScanReport-[date]**.

 ![Scan report fails](media/mover-migration-actions-larger.png)

-This will then download a ScanReport-[date] zipped file to your Downloads.

-Within this zip file you will find the following reports:
+The zip file contains the following reports:

 |Report|Description|
 |:-----|:-----|